jacobadedoyin/Identity-Cloud-Security-Portfolio/Projects/identity-security-architecture/financial-data-access-control-architecture/README.md

         ↓
 Microsoft Entra ID verifies identity
         ↓
-Conditional Access checks the request
+Conditional Access evaluates the request
         ↓
 MFA is required where needed
         ↓